-It will install the needed requirements and launch nose skipping some heavy and slow test.
+It will install the needed requirements and launch pytest skipping some heavy and slow tests.
 If you want to run the full test suite:

 Install python requirements

-$ pip install -r conans/requirements.txt $ pip install -r conans/requirements_server.txt $ pip install -r conans/requirements_dev.txt
+$ python -m pip install -r conans/requirements.txt $ python -m pip install -r conans/requirements_server.txt $ python -m pip install -r conans/requirements_dev.txt

 If you are not Windows and you are not using a python virtual environment, you will need to run these commands using sudo.